ricketytoc/tp/docs/DeveloperGuide.md

 1. EmployeeManager displays an empty list.
 1. Use case ends.

+**Use case: UC8 - Exporting the data file**

+**MSS**

+1. User requests to export the data file to a specified file path.
+1. EmployeeManager exports the data file to the specified file path.
+1. EmployeeManager displays a success message.
+1. Use case ends.

+**Extensions**

+* 1a.
+The user enters an invalid file path.
+    * 1a1.
+EmployeeManager informs user that the file path is invalid.
+    * 1a2.
+User enters a new file path.
+    * Steps 1a1-1a2 are repeated until the file path is valid.
+    * Use case resumes from step 2.

+**Use case: UC9 - Importing the data file**

+**MSS**

+1. User requests to import the data file from a specified file path.
+1. EmployeeManager imports the data file from the specified file path.
+1. EmployeeManager shows the updated list of employees imported from the data file.
+1. Use case ends.

+**Extensions**

+* 1a.
+The user enters an invalid file path.
+    * 1a1.
+EmployeeManager informs user that the file path is invalid.
+    * 1a2.
+User enters a new file path.
+    * Steps 1a1-1a2 are repeated the file path is valid.
+    * Use case resumes from step 2.
+* 1b.
+The user enters a file path where the file doesn't exist.
+    * 1b1.
+EmployeeManager informs user that the file does not exist at the file path.
+    * 1b2.
+User enters a new file path.
+    * Steps 1a1-1a2 are repeated until the file path has an existing file.
+    * Use case resumes from step 2.
+* 1c.
+The user enters a file path where the data file is corrupted.
+    * 1c1.
+EmployeeManager informs user that the data file is corrupted.
+    * 1c2.
+User enters a new file path.
+    * Steps 1c1-1c2 are repeated until the file path has a valid data file.
+    * Use case resumes from step 2.

 ### Non-Functional Requirements

 1.  **Cross-platform Capability**: Should work on any _mainstream OS_ as long as it has Java `11` or above installed.